Property to be returned to accused killer's family

 Mark Latunski is facing open murder charges in connection with Swart Creek resident Kevin Bacon’s death in December 2019.
 Michigan State Police, acting on a request for assistance from the Clayton Township Police Department, found Bacon’s body in Latunski’s residence Dec.
 28, 2019.
 Latunski was arraigned Dec.
 30, 2019, on felony counts of open murder and mutilation of a human body.

-He is currently lodged at the Michigan Center for Forensic Psychiatry, after being deemed not competent to stand trial.
+Mark latunski is currently lodged at the Michigan Center for Forensic Psychiatry.
 If he is not found competent after 15 months at the center, the case will become a civil matter, and Latunski would likely be confined to a mental hospital — possibly permanently.

 (0) comments